The power of an aesthetically pleasing store

 The question is, how can you create this feeling online when all you have is a computer screen and no way for the customer to touch, feel or smell your products?

 We put our thinking caps on and created our top tips for improving your online shopping experience:

-Our studies show that plain product shots with a white (or block coloured) background are likelier to be clicked.
+Our studies show that plain product shots with a transparent or white (or block coloured) background are likelier to be clicked.

 We know you put a lot of effort, time and potentially money into your styled shots, but to get that initial click, simple is better.

 The decision whether someone is interested in a product or not is made subconsciously within split seconds and it’s much easier for our brains to process what we’re looking at if unnecessary information is removed.
 All you need is people to click!
 Once they’re on the product page, you can show your beautifully styled images and give more information on the product (dimensions, materials, etc.).

 Take product shots with a plain white background or send your products to deepetch.com to remove the background for you (for as little as $1 per image).
 Or try Canva Pro* to remove backgrounds yourself.